Key Takeaways

 Horizontal scaling means expanding reach by duplicating ad sets, testing new audiences, and creating campaign variations.
 It's faster but requires more management.

-Best for:- Aggressive growth goals
+- Aggressive growth goals

 - Audiences that are saturating quickly